 Chaz Davies: “It was a good race.
 From where I sat, I did all I could.
 I gave up the lead while pushing, but honestly I don’t think the final result would have changed.
 I was trying to keep Rea honest but we just didn’t quite have the pace in the last ten laps.
-I was losing a tenth here and there, so I tried not to make mistakes and see what he had.
+A tenth was lost here and there, so I tried not to make mistakes and see what he had.
 He made a couple of errors at the Corkscrew, but not big enough for me to erase the gap.
 Overall I’m very happy, we got pole position and fastest lap but just missed the big trophy.
 We got good data and learned a bit today, so hopefully we’ll come back a little bit stronger tomorrow.”

 Marco Melandri: “Today we faced a difficult race despite the fact that the weekend had been going really well so far.
 In Superpole I didn’t find much grip and I couldn’t make a good lap.
-Starting from fourth row wasn’t easy, early on I couldn’t ride smoothly but after a while I started to feel better.
+Starting from fourth row wasn’t easy.
+Early on I couldn’t ride smoothly but after a while I started to feel better.
 Unfortunately, we were too far by then to challenge for the podium.
 I tried to catch Laverty but I made a mistake during the last lap and probably it wouldn’t have been possible to pass him anyway.
 Tomorrow is a new day, we’ll try improve during warm-up and we’ll see how we fare in Race 2.
 Starting from first row will help, but it’ll be more important to improve the pace.”

-The Aruba.it Racing – Ducati team stepped on the podium once again in Race 2 at Laguna Seca (United States), home of the eighth round of the WorldSBK Championship, with yet another second-place finish by Chaz Davies.
+The Aruba.IT Racing – Ducati team stepped on the podium once again in Race 2 at Laguna Seca (United States), home of the eighth round of the WorldSBK Championship, with yet another second-place finish by Chaz Davies.
 The Welshman started strong from third row, immediately recovering positions.